raysan5/rfxgen/README.md

 ## rFXGen License

-`rFXGen` source code is distributed as **open source**, licensed under an unmodified [zlib/libpng license](LICENSE).

-`rFXGen` binaries are completely free for anyone willing to compile it directly from source.
+`rFXGen` source code is distributed as **open source**, licensed under an unmodified [zlib/libpng license](LICENSE). `rFXGen` binaries are completely free for anyone willing to compile it directly from source.

-`rFXGen` can also be used for free [directly on this page](https://raylibtech.itch.io/rfxgen).

 `rFXGen Standalone` is distributed as a low-cost tool for download.
 In any case, consider it as a small donation to help the author keep working on software for games development.